lucas-z99/MangaReader/README.md

 Kinda old fashion, but I love it.

 About:
- - Like any good manga websites, but minimalist
+ - Image browser.
+Minimalist, like any good manga websites
  - Mouse do everything
  - Thumbs up
- - Mini folder navigator
+ - Drop file / Mini directory navigator

 WIP:
  - search / add tag / filter when navigating (cmd only currently)